Does New York have state overtime laws that are different from federal law?

 - Individuals employed or permitted to work for a federal, state, or municipal government of political subdivision of such

-An employer is allowed to count the reasonable cost of meals against the minimum wage ($1.70 per meal), except that this does not apply to migrant workers who earn less than $254 in a two-week period.
-The same is true for the reasonable value of lodgings ($18.95 per week for single occupancy, $12.65 per week for multiple occupancy).
+An employer is allowed to count the reasonable cost of meals against the minimum wage, except that this does not apply to some migrant workers earning below a certain threshold in a two-week period.
+The same is true for the reasonable value of lodgings.
 This does not apply to migrant seasonal employees.

 Does New York have meal and rest break requirements, unlike federal law?